Laura Piacentini PhD, FRSE, Fellow Academianet

 BA Sociology (2:1 Honours), MA Criminology (First Class, University of Keele), PgDip Russian Language (University of Strathclyde) and PhD Criminology & Sociology (University of Wales, Bangor).

-I am Associate Director of the Scottish Centre for Crime and Justice Research and University of Strathclyde Lead with Dr Beth Weaver. www.sccjr.ac.uk
+I am a founding member of the cluster Criminal and Social Justice at the School of Social Work and Social Policy.
+I am also Associate Director of the Scottish Centre for Crime and Justice Research and University of Strathclyde Lead with Dr Beth Weaver. www.sccjr.ac.uk

-I am the Co-Ed-in-Chief of the leading Criminology journal, Criminology & Criminal Justice with Dr Sarah Armstrong and Professor Michele Burman of the Scottish Centre for Crime and Justice Research.
+I am the Co-Ed-in-Chief of the leading Criminology journal, Criminology & Criminal Justice.

 In 2014 I was appointed a Fellow of the Royal Society of Edinburgh and a Fellow of Academianet, which is the EU Research Fellowship established by the Chancellor of Germany Angela Merkel to recognise and support the research leadership of European Women Scholars.

-I have taught Criminology for over twenty years and have developed interest and expertise across a wide range of criminological subject areas at under-graduate and Masters levels.
+I have taught Criminology for over twenty years and am currently the only Professor of Criminology at the University.
+I have developed expertise across a wide range of criminological subject areas at under-graduate and Masters levels.
 I have supervised dozens of post-graduate students in Criminology.